-Yes, our water meets all of EPA's health standards.
-Thanks to the efforts of the employees of the K. Thomas Hutchinson Water Treatment Plant, our water meets or exceeds all state and federal requirements for drinking water.
+Your drinking water is safe and meets all of EPA's health standards.
+The proof is found in the chart inside this report.
+Thanks to the work of the K. Thomas Hutchinson Water Treatment Plant, our water meets or exceeds all state and federal requirements for drinking water.